madhulathahack/Smart_Assistant_Checklist/README.md

-# 🧠 Smart Exit Assistant
+# 🧠 Smart Assistant

 > **No wake word.
 No manual trigger.
-Just say where you're going and it handles the rest.**
+Just say where you are going and it handles the rest.**

 A voice-activated, context-aware checklist reminder that listens passively, understands your situation, and speaks the exact items you need — while simultaneously notifying your phone.